OndrejMottl/OCCR_R-Ratepol_workshop/part_1_geochemical_data.md

 |     δ15N     |  per mille air N   |
 |     δ13C     | per mille VPDB/17O |

 As we can see, all measured values are in difrent units.
-Therefore,for all scenarios, we will be using the `gower` dissimilarity coefficient (works with data in various units), and `time_standardisation` == 250 (this means that all ROC values are ‘change per 250 yr’).
+Therefore,for all scenarios, we will be using the `gower` dissimilarity coefficient (works with data in various units), prevent turning theim into proportions (as it does not make sense) with `tranform_to_proportions` == `FALSE`, and set `time_standardisation` == 250 (this means that all ROC values are ‘change per 250 yr’).

 ### Scenario 1 - Estimating RoC for each level